TrustyF/trusty-corner/README.md

 ![Screenshot2](https://github.com/TrustyF/Review_website_vue/raw/master/public/home_images/rating_info.jpg)

- The public rating is visually remapped to better match my personal rating distibution.
+ The public rating is visually remapped to better match my personal rating distribution.

  The combined circle takes the average of both ratings to provide an easy shorthand of the overall consensus between my personal assessment and the public opinion but also serves as a valuable reference for decision-making.
 This collaborative approach ensures a more comprehensive and balanced evaluation, taking into account both personal preference and the collective sentiment